s1887204/Cubed-Platformer/README.md

 # Cubed-Platformer

-A basic platformer made for my school.
+A regular platformer featuring: Dialouge, and story for school.

-Just a demo
+The website contains a demo, but to download a full version, you need to go to Releases.